ouya/docs/controllers.md

 - four digital buttons (O, U, Y, and A)
 - a four direction digital pad (D-Pad)
 - two analog joysticks (LS, RS)
-- two digital buttons that activate when the joysticks are pushed straight down (L3, R3)
 - two digital bumper buttons (L1, R1)
 - two analog triggers (L2, R2)
+- two digital buttons that activate when the joysticks are pushed straight down (L3, R3)
-- a touchpad, configured to behave as a mouse input (Touchpad)
+- a touchpad, configured to behave as a mouse input (Touchpad) See the interface-guidelines for a link to button images.

 **Note:** The analog triggers also act as digital buttons, with a threshold of 0.5 for the analog value.